keithlennox/roku-feed/README.md

 ## Details

-Videos are hosted on Brightcove...
+Videos are hosted on Brightcove.
+Code is hosted on AWS Lambda.
+To run code locally, see instructions at bottom of this readme.

 ### PROJECT CONSTRAINTS